Tflix/bossatron1311/README.md

 - 👋 Hi, I’m @bossatron1311
-- 👀 I’m interested in csgo linux
+- 👀 I’m interested in csgo and linux
 - 🌱 I’m currently     learning nothing
 - 💞️ I’m looking to    collaborate on nothing
 - 📫 How to reach me   https://twitter.com/Bossatron191I